Starring: Glenda Jackson, Ronald Hines, Stephen Murray, Rachel Kempson, Robert Hardy, John Shrapnel

 Penshurst Place is set in 2,500 acres and boasts limestone exteriors as well as the 14th century house with medieval interiors, beautiful gardens and parkland.
 Penshurst Place is a popular film location, having been used for productions such as The Hollow Crown – Henry V (2012), The Other Boleyn Girl (2008) and The Princess Bride (1987).

 Chiddingstone is a one-street Tudor village with its properties boasting half-timbered sides, gables and stone-hung red-tiled roofs.
-The village is owned by the National Trust to ensure its preservation and has previously been used for productions such as Walking Through History (2013) and A Room With A View (1986).
-Nearby Chiddingstone Castle has featured in Bargain Hunt (2012).
+The village is owned by the National Trust to ensure its preservation and has previously been used for productions such as A Room With A View (1986).

 Elizabeth R also features in the Kent Film Office Tudor(ish) Trail which celebrates Kent’s Tudor history and film connections.